 About The ”Operating Room of the Future” (FOR)

-The ”Operating Room of the Future” (FOR) is a collaboration project between St. Olavs Hospital, University Hospital of Trondheim and The Norwegian University of Science and Technology (NTNU).
+The ”Operating Room of the Future” (FOR) is a collaboration between St. Olavs Hospital, Trondheim University Hospital and The Norwegian University of Science and Technology (NTNU).

 FOR is an arena for research and development which includes six operating rooms, one for each operating clinic.
 The operating rooms are unique “laboratories” made for the development, testing and clinical implementation of new technology and new treatment modalities.